blakeblackshear/frigate/docs/docs/configuration/ffmpeg_presets.md

 Input args presets help make the config more readable and handle use cases for different types of streams to ensure maximum compatibility.

-See [the camera specific docs](/configuration/camera_specific.md) for more info on non-standard cameras and recommendations for using them in frigate.
+See [the camera specific docs](/configuration/camera_specific.md) for more info on non-standard cameras and recommendations for using them in Frigate.

 | Preset                    | Usage                   | Other Notes                                         |
 | ------------------------- | ----------------------- | --------------------------------------------------- |